 Darren is author of award winning and bestselling book; Honey, let’s buy a BOAT!
 Darren along with business partner Andrew Rose are the Dealer Principals of St Kilda Boat Sales and Service Centre.
 Andrew manages our service & repair centre and oversees our team of trained marine mechanics.
 Andrew and his team service and repair over 300 boats a year from our on-water workshop facility.

 Safe Boating Always!

-Go to the top of this page - to receive this report directly to your inbox, each week.
+Go to the top of this page and subsctibe now - to receive this report directly to your inbox, each week.

 VIEW OUR WEBCAM

 View the conditions <LIVE> - Check the conditions, before you GO!
 Located high on top of the lighthouse at St Kilda Marina for uninterupted views of the top end of Port Phillip.

 WANT MORE INFO?